Since 2001 providing the latest information on tropical cyclone activity in the Atlantic Basin and the weather conditions in Puerto Rico.

 Friday

-Saturday: Showers likely, mainly after noon.
+Friday: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
 Mostly cloudy, with a high near 90.
-East wind 6 to 14 mph.
-Chance of precipitation is 60%.
+South southeast wind 9 to 11 mph.
+Chance of precipitation is 70%.

 Showers